 Even his recruitment talk is about sweets.
-He's reluctant to join Chrom's group and says something about "sweetening the deal", Chrom assumes he's taking about being paid... and then Chrom drops some candies that he was keeping for his sister.
+He offers to join Chrom's group and says something about "sweetening the deal", Chrom assumes he's taking about being paid... and then Chrom drops some candies that he was keeping for his little sister Lissa.
 From then on, Hilarity Ensues.

 To a smaller degree, there's Olivia.
-In her supports with Gaius himself, she becomes his beta tester for his pies.
+She makes rock candy for Kellam to thank him for the jar of honey he brought her, and in her supports with Gaius himself she becomes his beta tester for his pies.

 "Can't talk.
 Eating!"

 Om Nom from Cut The Rope.
 The goal of the game is to feed him candy.